-- Maintain communications services for the CWB including responding to emails, writing, editing, report preparation, and official correspondence.
-Maintain image library. - Respond quickly to all media inquiries to arrange interviews with the Co-Chairs, their designate, or alternatively, with a knowledgeable and engaging local spokesperson. - Update and improve website, including adding Projects pages and pages for different parts of the watershed (Koksilah, Somenos, Lake, estuary), and Heritage River section with links to partners. - Use social media to build understanding of the need for change, confidence in the proposed solutions, and an open door for respectful dialogue.
+- Maintain communications services for the CWB including responding to emails, writing, editing, report preparation, and official correspondence. - ♦ Maintain an image library. - Respond quickly to all media inquiries to arrange interviews with the Co-Chairs, their designate, or alternatively, with a knowledgeable and engaging local spokesperson. - O Update and improve website, including adding Projects pages and pages for different parts of the watershed (Koksilah, Somenos, Lake, estuary), and Heritage River section with links to partners. - ♦ Update CWB logo/branding. - Use social media to build understanding of the need for change, confidence in the proposed solutions, and an open door for respectful dialogue.